RyanMConstable/CSGO_Project/README.md

 A project to retrieve all information about recent CSGO games given a game code.
 A frontend will eventually grab the data from the database and display it on a browser.

 # main.py
-Run this to run the project, currently only populates a table for you
+Run this to run the project, currently only populates a table for you, as long as you connected it with a database

-# Reminder:
-Remove files after they are created...

 ### CSGOsql.py
 addGameCodes(gameShareCode): Takes list of game codes, and adds them to a sql table if they're not already in there